-On May 2nd, Pope Francis will be celebrate Mass and be present to the seminarians the Pontifical North American College in Rome, where some three hundred men are preparing for the priesthood.
-On that day, the pope will attend a day-long gathering of reflection and prayer on the life of Junipero Serra, our founding pastor; as part of the pope’s forthcoming visit to the United States, Blessed Junipero Serra will be declared a saint on September 23rd in Washington, D.C.
+On May 2nd, Pope Francis will celebrate Mass with the faculty and seminarians of the Pontifical North American College in Rome, where some three hundred men are preparing for the priesthood.
+The pope will attend a day-long gathering of reflection on the life of Junipero Serra, our founding pastor; as part of the pope’s forthcoming visit to the United States, Blessed Junipero Serra will be declared a saint on September 23rd in Washington, D.C.

-I don’t know what the pope will say to the seminarians and those attending this conference, but I hope the pope says that all in ministry today need to reflect on the deepest aspirations of this call, and to truly “hear the Lord’s voice.”
+I don’t know what the pope will say precisely, but I hope the pope will reflect the idea that all in ministry today need to listen to his call and to truly “hear the Lord’s voice.”

-A fourth-year student from the Archdiocese of Washington, D.C. had a most impressive background, having graduated Harvard Law School, and while working for a law firm in Washington, D.C., he discerned that he want a deeper spiritual life, and decided to join the seminary.
+A fourth-year student from the Archdiocese of Washington, D.C., had a most impressive background, having graduated from Harvard Law School.
+While working for a law firm in Washington, D.C., he discerned that he wanted a deeper spiritual life, and decided to join the seminary.

 Interestingly, I’ve been told that lawyers account for an increasing number of men who decide for the priesthood.
-Also, that the Washington, D.C.
-Archdiocese has done research on their pool of seminarians and have discovered that many of these men come from families with a military background.
-Naturally there are many military personnel in Virginia and Maryland, however it speaks to the stable family ties that may attract vocations today and in the past.
+In researching their priest-candidates, the Archdiocese of Washington discovered that many men come from families with a military background.
+Naturally, there are many military personnel in Virginia and Maryland.
+However, it speaks to the stable family ties that may attract vocations today and in the past.

-Our final panelist was a seminarian Matt Murray, from the Oakland, CA diocese, who is the first son in a very large family.
+Our final panelist was a seminarian Matt Murray, from the Oakland, CA diocese, who is the first son in an extensive family.
 He told us that while in college, he worked at an “In-N-Out Burger” franchise on Rt.
 80 in Fairfield, nearby the Travis Air Force Base.

-Well, if we are going to use the pope’s “smell of the sheep” test for identifying with people — campus ministry is fine, a law office may have its merits, but I can smell those burgers, and that’s where real people are!
+If we are going to use the pope’s “smell of the sheep” test for identifying with people — campus ministry is excellent, a law office may have its merits, but I can smell those burgers, and that’s where real people are!

-Some of these dialogues are among the longest passages in John’s gospel.
-Here you may notice that John’s gospel contrasts with Matthew, Mark and Luke who rely on teaching and parables.
-John present Jesus in conversation with people and we actually know their names.
+Some of these dialogues are among the most extended passages in John’s gospel.
+You may notice that John’s gospel contrasts with Matthew, Mark, and Luke, who rely on teaching and parables.
+John presents Jesus in conversation with people, and we know their names.

 So Jesus says: “My sheep hear my voice.”
-At the heart of this statement is a challenge to each of us to listen, in prayer, and discernment – in a conversation about our own particular needs, hurts, concerns, and yes, that prayer of thanksgiving.
+At the heart of this statement is a challenge.
+Our task is to listen, in prayer, and discernment – in a conversation about our own particular needs, hurts, concerns, and yes, that prayer of thanksgiving.

-We listen to his voice, and gradually over time, our prayers give way to oneness in the Lord.
+We listen to his voice, and gradually, our prayers give way to oneness in the Lord.
 And before a “good and gentle shepherd” who guides us into the “ways of peace.”